sgorgun/queue-task-python/README.md

 Expected output: 1.

-Explanation: there is the only one island in the middle.
+Explanation: there is only one island in the middle.

 **Example 2:**